 5. Environmental Impact: Poor quality data can result in poor site selection, leading to unintended environmental consequences.
 For instance, if a solar farm is built on ecologically sensitive land or habitats, it can cause ecological disruption and harm to local biodiversity, undermining the very purpose of transitioning to clean energy sources.

-What can Developers do to Avoid Bad Data?
+What Can Developers Do to Avoid Bad Data?

 To mitigate these risks, it is crucial for renewable developers to work with experienced LiDAR experts, such as Teren, who streamline LiDAR acquisition and ensure the data processing, calibration and classification are rigorous and accurate.

 Implementing robust data processing workflows, including appropriate algorithms and quality control checks, can help identify and rectify errors or anomalies in the data.
-Thorough validation and cross-checking of processed data against ground truth information can help ensure data accuracy.
+Thorough validation and cross-checking of processed data against ground truth information can help ensure data accuracy, and therefore provide the quality assurance needed to make critical engineering, earthworks, and material decisions to save money across the project lifecycle.

 Ready to Learn More?